nbrownus/streamstash/README.md

         // Since this is the last thing in the filter there is no need to return event.next()
-    }
+    })

 Remember, this is all pure Node.js.
 You can do any crazy exotic thing you want.
 Just remember that the more you do the slower each event is processed.

 ### Outputs

+Outputs are exactly what they sound like.
+The output an event to a place.

-Outputs packaged with StreamStash:
+Outputs packaged with `streamstash`:

 - `ElasticSearch`: Outputs event data to your [ElasticSearch](http://www.elasticsearch.org/overview) cluster.
     Works great with [kibana](http://www.elasticsearch.org/overview/kibana/)